masciugo/genealogy/README.md

 To apply Genealogy in its simplest form to any ActiveRecord model, follow these simple steps:

 1. Install
-    1. Add to Gemfile: gem ‘genealogy’ or, if you want to be always on the edge, gem 'genealogy', :git => "https://github.com/masciugo/genealogy.git"
+    1. Add to Gemfile: gem ‘genealogy’ or, if you want to be always on the edge, gem 'genealogy', git: "https://github.com/masciugo/genealogy.git"
     2. Install required gems: bundle install

 2. Add the foreign key parents columns to your table